 Becoming a Turkish Taxpayer: Pathway to Citizenship

 The Turkey Citizenship by Investment program is a popular option for foreign nationals who want to live in Turkey.
-There are various investment options available:
+There are various ways to invest in Turkey, including:

 One of the main benefits of the Turkey Citizenship by Investment program is that you can obtain a Turkish passport in as little as four months.